 First commit

-git revert <commit_id> --mainline 1 you need to specify a mainline argument when reverting a merge commit.
+you need to specify a mainline argument when reverting a merge commit.
 Here is the best explanation of why.

-Notice you have a “revert” commit, if you were to run git show (without any argument this shows the latest commit, very useful to know) you would see the undoing of all changes that we made in feat/double, not just the last commit or the first one, but both of them.
+(without any argument this shows the latest commit, very useful to know) you would see the undoing of all changes that we made in feat/double, not just the last commit or the first one, but both of them.

 Then push this branch, open the PR and send an @here in your slack’s dev channel to let people know you have the fix and it needs some eyes.